 Further exploration created a shape that when photographed creates shadows giving an illusion the shape is something different.

-These two images reminded me of the paper aeroplane we all did when we were children.
-Using newspaper was a good choice for folding as it distorted the printed image, changing my perception and giving a different dimension.
-It was also softer than paper which aided the process, although somewhat flimsy.
+These two images were reminiscent of children’s paper aeroplanes.
+Newspaper was a good choice for folding as it distorted the printed image, changing the view of the written word.
+It was softer than paper aiding the process, but was flimsy.
 SUCCESSFUL

 PROJECT 1 EXERCISE 3 KNIFE AND BOX PLEATS (PAGE 24)